jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

   (b) In any other case, the shareholders referred to in subsection (1) of this section.
 (3A) Any resolution in writing under this section may consist of one or more documents in similar form (including letters, telegrams, cables, facsimiles, telex messages, electronic mail, or other similar means of communication) each signed or assented to by or on behalf of one or more of the shareholders specified in subsection (3).
 (4) It shall not be necessary for a company to hold an annual meeting of shareholders under section 120 of this Act if everything required to be done at that meeting (by resolution or otherwise) is done by resolution in accordance with subsections (2) and (3) of this section.
-(5) Within 5 working days of a resolution being passed under this section, the company must send a copy of the resolution to every shareholder who did not sign the resolution or on whose behalf the resolution was not signed.
+(5) Within 5 working days of a resolution being passed under this section, the company must send to every shareholder who did not sign the resolution or on whose behalf the resolution was not signed,—
+  (a) a copy of the resolution; and
+  (b) if the resolution was a special resolution required by section 106(1)(a) or (b), a statement setting out the rights of shareholders under section 110.
 (6) A resolution may be signed under subsection (1) or subsection (2) of this section without any prior notice being given to shareholders.
 (7) If a company fails to comply with subsection (5) of this section,— (a) The company commits an offence and is liable on conviction to the penalty set out in section 373(1) of this Act: